 - I was hospitalized and nearly died before age 1.

-- At age 7, I was put under local anesthesia.
+- At age 7, I was put under anesthesia for an ear operation.

 - I always took a lot of asthma medications, prednisone and albuterol, on a daily basis.
 I remained on them through my mid 20s.

 - I started binge drinking at age 15.